Most BMW cars come with an iDrive system, which offers a wide range of functions.

 - Key not recognized

-- BMW won't start due to bad CAS module
+- BMW won't start due to a bad CAS module

-- Car will turn over but not start.
+- The car will turn over but not start.

 How to read / clear CAS Fault Codes

 If you are experiencing problems, a good starting point is to read fault codes from the CAS module.
 If any code is PRESENT, it needs to be addressed.
 If codes are in STORED / PAST status, they can be erased.

 List of scanners that read and clear BMW CAS fault codes.

 - Foxwell for BMW (Model 510 and up)